 In the case of California the set of items to be partitioned is the set of port complexes in California, of which there are K=10, implying a grand total of B10=115975 ways of partitioning the port complexes in California in each market category and modeled time period.
 The brute force model selection strategy of computing all 115975 of these partitionings strategies is computationally infeasible.
 However, not all pooling schemes represent biologically relevant models.
-For example, perhaps it is reasonable to pool only among adjacent ports (i.e. no discontinuities between port complex pooling in space), or perhaps it is reasonable to assert that biologically similar regions can only extend across a small number of ports.
+For example, perhaps it is reasonable to pool only among adjacent ports (i.e. no discontinuities between port complex pooling in space), or perhaps it is reasonable to assert that similar regions can only extend across a small number of ports.

 Here only adjacent port poolings are considered, such that the maximum size of a port complex grouping is three port complexes.
 These are the only two constraints that are enforced on port complex partitions here, although many other constraints may, in theory, be chosen.
 These constraints were chosen so as to mirror the currently accepted protocols in Pearson and Erwin (1997) within the context of this framework.
 When these two simple constraints are applied, the number of models to explore in each modeled period is reduced to a much more manageable 274 models.

-An exhaustive search of the models in the biologically constrained subspace of B10, allows for a concrete comparison of the relative predictive accuracy of each partitioning.
+An exhaustive search of the models in the constrained subspace of B10, allows for a concrete comparison of the relative predictive accuracy of each partitioning.
 Additionally the partitioned models provide a set of candidate models for use in Bayesian Model Averaging (BMA) (Hoeting et al., 1999).
-BMA, as applied here, essentially allows the model exploration strategy to average across all relevant port complex partitionings and adds robustness to the final species composition estimates.
+BMA, as applied here, essentially allows the model exploration strategy to average across all relevant port complex configurations and adds robustness to the final species composition estimates.

 For the ιth model in a set of candidate models M, then the BMA weight for Mι follows directly from Bayes Theorem as,